luceCoding/Programming-Interview-Questions-in-Python/system_design/storage.md

 # Block Storage
-- Data are chopped up into blocks of bytes, leaving the system unknown as to what it is storing until all the blocks are put back together.
+- Data are chopped up into blocks of bytes, leaving the system unknown as to what is stored until all the blocks are put back together.
 - Data are able to be retrieved at low latency.
 Very high performance.
 However, this means that storage cannot have a lot of distance between each other, generally multiple servers will be in the same physical location from each other.
 - Cannot deal with many users editing the same file.
 No locking ability among data.
 - No metadata.
 Very little over head.